naorlivne/dcos-docs/1.10/deploying-services/private-docker-registry.md

     cp docker.tar.gz /etc/
     ```

     **Important:** The URI must be accessible by all nodes that will start your application.
 You can distribute the file to the local filesystem of all nodes, for example via RSYNC/SCP, or store it on a shared network drive like [Amazon S3](http://aws.amazon.com/s3/).
 Consider the security implications of your chosen approach carefully.

 ## Step 2: Add URI path to service definition

 1. Add the path to the archive file login credentials to your service definition.

     ```bash
-    "uris": [
+    "fetch": [
+      {
-       "file:///etc/docker.tar.gz"
+        "uri": "file:///etc/docker.tar.gz"
+      }
     ]
     ```